-Better known as Surf City, it boasts the longest uninterrupted stretch of beach on the West Coast.
-The city has a lot of attractions, parks, theaters, malls, and restaurants – but let’s faces it: the main attraction will always be the beach.
+The city has a lot of attractions, parks, theaters, malls, and restaurants – but let’s face it: the main attraction will always be the beach.

 There are several beaches to choose from, each one with its own personality.
 Some of them are managed by the city, and others are part of the State Park system.

 Huntington City Beach (and Pier)

 The Pier @ Main Street is the most popular beach in HB.
-It is usually very busy – and for a good reason.
-A wide sandy beach, very clean with fire pits and barbeques.
-Nice surf most days of the year and plenty of surfers making the best of it.
+It is usually bustling – and for a good reason.
+A wide sandy beach, spotless with fire pits and barbeques.
+Excellent surfing most days of the year, and plenty of surfers making the best of it.

 If you love beach volleyball, you can either jump in and play a few games or watch various teams beating the ball around the net.

-On some days it gets too crowded on this stretch of beach because of surfing or volleyball competitions.
-Checkout out the calendar before you make your way here.
+On some days, it gets too crowded on this stretch of beach because of surfing or volleyball competitions.
+You can check out the calendar before you make your way here.

-My favorite place is Zack’s because they have a large selection of bikes, surfboards and bodyboards.
-They also have a good selection of snacks and sandwiches for the hungry.
+My favorite place is Zack’s because they have a wide selection of bikes, surfboards, and bodyboards.
+They also have a broad selection of snacks and sandwiches for the hungry.

 If you don’t feel like fast food, you can walk a few steps to several good restaurants.
 Two of them are right on the beach.
 Others are on Main Street.

-Parking can be a challenge.
-Especially on the weekend.
+Parking can be a challenge, especially at the weekend.
 If you get here early enough, you might be lucky to find a parking spot right on the beach.
-Otherwise, just head to one of the parking structures around Main Street and Pacific Coast Highway - or part at Pacific City Mall.
+Otherwise, head to one of the parking structures around Main Street and Pacific Coast Highway - or part at Pacific City Mall.

 Huntington Dog Beach

 The dog beach in Huntington Beach is a paradise for dogs and dog lovers.
-It is located along Pacific Coast Highway between Seapoint Ave and 21st Street, right under a cliff.
+It is located along Pacific Coast Highway, under a cliff between SeaPoint Ave and 21st Street.

-Even if you don’t own a dog you can come here to watches dogs training their owners how to catch a Frisbee or a ball.
+Even if you don’t own a dog, you can come here to watch dogs train their owners to catch a Frisbee or a ball.

 Bolsa Chica State Beach